rynldtbuen/ansible_cisco_ios_02/README.md

 # cisco-ios-ansible
-this is a revised playbook to automate cisco ios configuration using roles
+old-repo, this is a revised playbook to automate cisco ios configuration using roles